Course Outline

 Details of early feedback on progress

-You will be completing two assessment sub-tasks during the first third of the semester that will provide you with early feedback on your progression in the MLS101 course.
-This includes an online measurement quiz in week 2, Pre-laboratory quiz in week 3 and laboratory exercises for Practical 2 in week 3.
-Together these assessment sub-tasks are worth 15% of your final grade for the course.
+You will be completing two assessment sub-tasks during the first quater of the trimester that will provide you with early feedback on your progression in the MLS101 course.
+This includes a pre-laboratory quiz in week 3 and laboratory exercises for Practical 2 in week 3.
+Together these assessment sub-tasks are worth 7% of your final grade for the course.
 You will have an opportunity to discuss your marks for these assessment sub-tasks with an MLS101 tutor either in class or during a weekly drop-In Session.

 Assessment tasks